ximeg/speview/README.md

 `qt4agg`.
 A window with a plot will pop up.

 ### Installation
-You should be able to install the package with the following two commands:
+You should be able to install the package with just one command:
 ```
-pip install pyzenity --allow-unverified pyzenity
+pip install pyzenity speview --allow-unverified pyzenity
-pip install speview
 ```
 PyZenity is not stored on _PyPi_ and therefore is considered by `pip` as potentially dangerous package.
 For this reason you have to install it manually